-Learning and practicing time management techniques will help to reduce stress at work.
+Learning and practicing time management techniques will also help to reduce stress at work.
 Make to-do lists and schedule tasks so that you finish them ahead of time and don’t have to panic about completing them at the eleventh hour.

 There are alternative treatments for anxiety.
 Lavender is well-known for its relaxing properties.
 Massage some lavender essential oils into your temples or add some to your bathwater.
 You can even go as far as using a lavender-fragranced fabric softener!